andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

   bash
   source $HOME/BIDS_tutorial/code/mriqc.sh

-MRIQC will take awhile to run to completion (**approximately 40 min**), so you can leave the terminal window aside.
-It's worth noting that the example MRIQC command is rather bare-bones; if you're interested in applying additional or differnt features to your MRIQC command, refer to the options `here <https://mriqc.readthedocs.io/en/stable/running.html>`__.
-The time it takes MRIQC to finish is contingent on the size of your data, the amount of processing power you're feeding MRIQC, and the feature options selected.
+MRIQC will take awhile to run to completion (**approximately 40 min**), so you can leave the terminal window aside until then.
+It's worth noting that the example MRIQC command is rather bare-bones; if you're interested in applying additional or different options to your MRIQC command, refer to them `here <https://mriqc.readthedocs.io/en/stable/running.html>`__.
+The time it takes MRIQC to finish is contingent on the size of your data, the amount of processing power you're feeding MRIQC, and the feature options selected, so running MRIQC on a different dataset with different options may result in a longer (or shorter) completition time.

 Assessing MRIQC QA Reports
 **************************